sirramin/react-native-selectable-text/README.md

 # react-native-selectable-text

-This is the updated version of @astrocoders/react-native-selectable-text.
+This is the updated version of public fork `@alentoma/react-native-selectable-text.`

+## armata99: what I have done?
+- new project structure and updated dependencies
+- rewrote the demo with newer react-native version
+- fixed a few small issues
+- added a feature I needed
+- scrambled the heck out of this document

 ## Demo

 ### Android